Best Things to Do in Sydney — A Local's Guide 2026

 The Blue Mountains Need a Full Day

-Many visitors try to squeeze the Blue Mountains into a rushed day.
+Many visitors try to squeeze the Blue Mountains into a rushed half-day.
 Don't.
-The drive is 90 minutes each way, and the mountains reward time - a walk into the valley, a stop at a waterfall, lunch in Katoomba, the quiet lookouts in the late afternoon light.
+The drive is 90 minutes each way and the mountains reward time — a walk into the valley, a stop at a waterfall, lunch in Katoomba, the quiet lookouts in the late afternoon light.
 Give it a full day or stay overnight.

 Go East for the Best Beaches

 Bondi gets all the attention but the eastern suburbs coastline is full of extraordinary beaches that most visitors never find.
 Nielsen Park, Camp Cove, Milk Beach, Parsley Bay — calm harbour swimming, dramatic headlands, and almost no crowds.
-Hire a car or book a private guide for a morning in the eastern suburbs and you'll understand why locals are quietly possessive of this part of the city.
+These are worth the effort to reach.

 Always Pack a Layer